Google data centers: Server types

+There are also "canary requests", whereby a request is first sent to one or two leaf servers to see if the response time is reasonable.
+If not, then the request fails.
+This provides security.

 Security

 In October 2013, The Washington Post reported that the U.S. National Security Agency intercepted communications between Google's data centers, as part of a program named MUSCULAR.
 This wiretapping was made possible because, at the time, Google did not encrypt data passed inside its own network.
 This was rectified when Google began encrypting data sent between data centers in 2013.

 Environmental impact

-Google's most efficient data center runs at 35 C using only fresh air cooling, requiring no electrically powered air conditioning.
+Some of Google's most efficient data centers in 2012 ran at 35 C using only fresh air cooling, requiring no electrically powered air conditioning.

 In December 2016, Google announced that—starting in 2017—it would purchase enough renewable energy to match 100% of the energy usage of its data centers and offices.
 The commitment will make Google "the world's largest corporate buyer of renewable power, with commitments reaching 2.6 gigawatts (2,600 megawatts) of wind and solar energy".

+In 2025, Google agreed to pay to restart the 600 MW Duane Arnold nuclear power station in Iowa by 2029.